ohassanaly/emr-ui/README.md

 ### ICHC built-in modules

 1 Tasy search
-    Based on an extract from registro.tasy, performs json visualisation
+    Based on an extract from registro.tasy, performs json visualisation and fuzzy search

 2 HCMed lab exams
     Extract and visualize exam lab results ; based on registro.exames

 ___________

-Later improvements include adding a similarity / fuzzy text search instead of the regex based current one Automatic highlighting of entities such as dates
+Later improvements include implementing other similarity search tools

+Automatic highlighting of entities such as dates

 ___________